stevenxchung/AWS-Solutions-Architect-Practice-Exam-2018/Practice Exams/06-practice-exam.md

 2. Distribute requests to EC2s in multiple AZs -> Cross-zone load balancing

-3. The recommended sotrage engine for MySQL is InnoDB and **not** MyISAM which is more heavy duty
+3. The recommended storage engine for MySQL is InnoDB and **not** MyISAM which is more heavy duty

 4. Workloads that require high, sequential read and write access to very large data sets on local storage -> Storage Optimized Instances